perturbing/CIP-1694-gov-tool/x509-cert-example/e2e.md

 ```bash
 cardano-cli conway query gov-state --testnet-magic 42 | jq -r '.proposals'
 ```
-you will see that none exist.
+You will see that none exist.
 To make it easy in this example, you can use the `createDummyAction` command, which will create an action to set the `"keyDeposit"` parameter from 2 ada to 1 ada (this is for registering a staking key).
 With the same command as above, we can view the current status of this proposal.
 Which looks something like this
 ```bash
 [
   {